Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: Conlusions

 \section{Conlusions}

 In this study, we investigate the constraints on the EMRI population model with TianQin.
-We analyzed the EMRI population model using a parametrization method.
-We utilized AK to calculate the EMRI waveform and truncated them at the Schwarzschild LSO.
+We analyzed the EMRI population model using a parametrization method, where we use a broken power-law function to describe the MBH mass distribution, use a truncated Gaussion function labeled as model-1 and a power-law plus Gaussion function labeled as model-2 to describe the redshift distribution.
+We utilized AK to calculate the EMRI waveform and truncated them at the Schwarzschild LSO and the Kerr LSO.
 Then, we used the SNR to estimate the number of EMRIs detectable by TianQin during its mission lifetime, and employed the Fisher information matrix to determine the posterior distribution of these detectable EMRI sources.
 After calculating the selection bias, we explored the posterior of the hyper-parameters using the hierarchical Bayesian inference method.

-Our results show that TianQin could recover the posterior distribution of hyper-parameters describing the EMRI population model relatively precisely.
-The inferred population distributions are generally consistent with the true population distributions.
+Our results show that TianQin could recover the posterior distribution of hyper-parameters describing the EMRI population model relatively precisely for model-1.
+The inferred population distributions are generally consistent with the true population distributions for both AKS and AKK.
 With more detectable EMRI sources, the estimation precision for those hyper-parameters will be improved, and the confidence intervals of the posterior distributions will be narrowed.
-In the case with 100 detectable EMRI sources, the $\alpha_1, \alpha_2$, b could be measured with precision of $37\%$, $24\%$ and $3\%$, respectively.
-The hyper-parameters $\mu_z$ has values above the detectable range of TianQin and $\sigma_z$ could be measured with a precision of $14.5\%$.
-Nearly all the hyper-parameters can be recovered within $1\sigma$ confidence interval.
+In the case with AKK, the $\alpha_1, \alpha_2$, b could be measured with precision of $46.4\%$, $12.6\%$ and $3\%$, respectively.
+The hyper-parameters $\mu_z$ and $\sigma_z$ could be measured with a precision of $15.4\%$ and $21.1\%$.
+All the hyper-parameters can be recovered within $1\sigma$ confidence interval.
+For model-2, the hyper-parameters $\lambda$ and $\alpha$, describing the redshift distribution, cannot be well recovered, especially for AKS.
+In the case with AKK, the inferred MBH mass distribution and the redshift distribution are generally consistent with the true distribution, but with large uncertainty for $\alpha$.
+The result shows that $\alpha_1, \alpha_2$, b could be measured with precision of $45.0\%$, $12.7\%$ and $4\%$, respectively.
+In comparison, $\lambda$, $\alpha$, $\mu_z$ and $\sigma_z$ could be measured with precision of $28.2\%$, $147.5\%$, $16.8\%$, and $24.1\%$, respectively.